When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

-If this prompts questions to pop in your head, further down is a full summary of what you need to do about the bank reconciliation statement and the information it brings with it.
+If this prompts questions to pop into your head, further down is a full summary of what you need to do about the bank reconciliation statement and the information it brings with it.

 What is Bank Reconciliation?

-Bank reconciliation refers to a document or a report that a business organization produces to align the bank transactions which are in a record in the books of accounts with the bank statements.
+Bank reconciliation refers to a document that businesses produce to align the transactions of the company with the bank statements.

 What is The Purpose of Bank Reconciliation?

 In case of any cash manipulations involved or some kind of fraud, bank reconciliation helps in detecting and identifying such a happening.
-Once you are able to identify, you can correct the gaps or differences by adjusting the transactions.
+Once you can identify, you can correct the gaps or differences by adjusting the transactions.

 What Could Be The Possible Reasons For Difference Between Bank Statement And Company’s Accounting Record?

-It is considered a normal occurrence that when the bank sends over the statement involving the mentioned company’s cash balance at the beginning of the year, transactions, and end of the year cash balance, the latter is different from the cash balance figure showing in the company’s accounting records.
+It is considered a normal occurrence that when the bank sends over the statement, transactions, and end-of-the-year cash balance, the latter is different from the cash balance figure shown in the company’s accounting records.

 Here are a few explanations of why there is a difference between your bank account and your company’s accounting records.